SharminTonni/chefs-client/README.md

-#The Royal Taste
+# The Royal Taste

 - All the routes have a navbar and a footer
 - The Home Page
   _ has a banner
   _ has a chef's section
-  _ a restaurent's section
+  _ a restaurant section
   _ a food slider section
 - it has a blog page with pdf button
 - it has a login page